 But, rGyal tshab continues, in (92) and (93), presenting the following reply:

 … Consider the claim that others’ suffering does not harm oneself.
-Even though one’s own suffering does not harm others’ bodies, it is nonetheless their suffering: Since they are different from oneself, they do not need to bear one’s own suffering. [[Sentence does not seem to make sense or match the verses.]]
+Even though one’s own suffering does not harm others’ bodies, it is nonetheless their suffering: Since they are different from oneself, they do not need to bear one’s own suffering.
 Nonetheless, if other sentient beings meditate on taking others as oneself, their own suffering and those of others such as oneself will not appear different.
 And for this reason, they will strive to eliminate the suffering of sentient beings because it is suffering.
 Since sentient beings are taken to be as oneself, when suffering arises, one should protect them from enduring it.
-(331)
+(330-331)

 The point is straightforward.
 If everyone responds to the suffering of all others then even though nobody will be physically harmed by anyone else’s suffering, all will suffer sympathetically.
 The only question then, is whether it makes sense for everyone to do this meditation.
 Of course, if it makes sense for any random individual, it makes sense for all, and it is to establishing that claim that rGyal tshab takes Śāntideva now to turn.
 He calls (94)-(96) “Explaining the argument that meditating on this makes sense,” further subdividing the argument in ways that need not concern us here.